-Trans and GNC Talks are a weekly discussion group facilitated by the RCSGD which offers a trans-run, community-based support option for trans, nonbinary, gender non-conforming, and gender questioning students.
+Trans and GNC Talks is a weekly discussion group for trans, nonbinary, gender non-conforming, and gender questioning students facilitated by the RCSGD's Trans Empowerment Coordinator.
 Trans and GNC Talks are a great place for students who are questioning their gender, thinking about transitioning, seeking resources, or wanting to spend time with other gender diverse folks!
 Check out the RCSGD on Shoreline for details and event registration.
-For questions email trans@sa.ucsb.edu or join the Trans@UCSB group chat.
+For questions email trans@sa.ucsb.edu or join the Trans & Nonbinary Group Chat.